pw598/pw598.github.io/_posts/2025-05-14-MySQL-via-Shell-and-Python.md

 <img src="https://raw.githubusercontent.com/pw598/pw598.github.io/main/_posts/images/sq1-1.png" style="height: 200px; width:auto;">

 The below shows us the same, but rather than limiting the SQL query to return only the top 5 rows, we save the entire SQL output into a Python variable, and use <code>result.head()</code> to print only the top 5 rows.
 The start of the SQL command must appear on the same line as the magic command, although it's true that we could continue onto the next line by inserting a backslash, as done below.
-Note that any spaces after the backslash will cause an error.
+Note that having any spaces after the backslash will cause an error.

 ```python
 result = %sql SELECT TABLE_NAME, COLUMN_NAME, COLUMN_TYPE \